-Endostatin levels are higher in patients with HNC compared to controls

-We next examined the levels of circulating endostatin in patients with HNC (n=18) and healthy individuals (n=13).
-Endostatin is a fragment of collagen 18 and is a potent anti-angiogenesis agent (O'Reilly et al., 1997).
-Endostatin was found to be significantly higher in the serum of patients with HNC compared to healthy individuals (Figure 3A).
+Endostatin levels are higher in patients with HNC compared with controls.
+We next examined the levels of circulating endostatin in patients with HNC (n = 18) and healthy individuals (n = 13).
+Endostatin is a fragment of collagen 18 and is a potent anti-angiogenesis agent (O'Reilly et al, 1997).
+Endostatin was found to be significantly higher in the serum of patients with HNC compared with healthy individuals (Figure 3A).
 Unlike VEGF and angiopoietin-1, a significant increase in endostatin was present in both p16-negative and p16-positive HNC patients (Figure 3B).
-Additionally, tumour stage and nodal stage had no influence on endostatin levels (not shown).
+In addition, tumour stage and nodal stage had no influence on endostatin levels (not shown).

-Levels of circulating thrombospondin-2, FGF-b, PDGF-aa, PDGF-bb and PlGF in patients with p16-negative and p16-positive HNC
+Levels of circulating thrombospondin-2, FGF-b, PDGF-aa, PDGF-bb and PIGF in patients with p16-negative and p16-positive HNC.
+In addition to the previously described angiogenesis factors, we examined the levels of a panel of other angiogenesis factors: thrombospondin-2, PIGF, PDGF-aa and